"

 Accessory organs:

 In a car factory there is the main assembly line which manufactures cars using parts and bolts, yet even the best factories require oil and lubricants to ensure the parts are assembled efficiently.
-Similarly, The accessory organs while not directly included in the alimentary canal (pathway of food and chyme) they are integral to the breaking down of large food contents.
-The accessory organs including the liver, gallbladder and pancreas are integral for their accessory functions and are discussed in detail below.
+Similarly, The accessory organs while not directly included in the alimentary canal (pathway of food and chyme), are integral to the breaking down of large food contents.
+The accessory organs including the liver, gallbladder and pancreas aid in digestion through numerous secretions.

 Liver:

-You will notice the liver’s inferior surface has a concave appearance, which is caused by the space needed for the ascending part of the colon, also known as the ascending colon.
-The gallbladder also sits on this side of the liver.
+You will notice the liver’s inferior surface has a concave appearance, which is due to the hepatic flexure to make room for the ascending colon and houses the gallbladder:

 The liver acts like a jack-of-all-trades, serving many different functions, such as: